Covid 19 coronavirus: Travellers would not escape quarantine under National, Judith Collins says

 People would not be escaping quarantine and managed isolation if National was in charge, leader Judith Collins says.

-Collins said on Newstalk ZB this morning she had "zero tolerance" for coronavirus, and that Covid-19 "simply would not be allowed in" under her party's watch.
+Collins told Newstalk ZB's Kate Hawkesby this morning she had "zero tolerance" for coronavirus, and that Covid-19 "simply would not be allowed in" under her party's watch.

 The comments come after new research revealed 68 per cent of people thought New Zealand's border should remain closed to non-residents.